 Michael Floyd (knee) wasn't listed on the Cardinals' injury report Wednesday, Darren Urban of the team's official site reports.

 Floyd's activity level was affected in advance of the regular season finale due to a knee injury, and despite receiving 44 of 58 offensive snaps, he was contained to one reception (on four targets) for 16 yards in the Cardinals' 36-6 loss to the Seahawks.
 One week prior, though, he touched up the Packers for six catches and 111 yards, which he'll attempt to replicate on Saturday night.

 Hindered by a knee injury last week, Floyd corralled just one of four targets for 16 yards, ringing in with the fifth-most receiving output among Arizona's options.
 The outing mimicked his early-season performances, when he was easing into action due to dislocated fingers, but Seattle's utter domination of Sunday's contest may have spurred a vanilla game plan in what was a potential NFC Championship Game matchup.
 With a bye week imminent, he'll look to extend regular season success into the second playoff game of his career in the divisional round.

-Michael Floyd (hamstring) is inactive for Sunday's contest versus the Bengals, Mark Dalton of the Cardinals' official site reports.
+Michael Floyd (knee) is listed as active Sunday against the Seahawks, Mark Dalton of the Cardinals' official site reports.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|